GHeinzelmann/BAT.py/README.md

+\- - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

+BAT.py version 2.1 already available in the master branch, including the new features:

+- Merged components for the restraints, allowing all the of them to be attached or released using a single set of windows.
+- Choice of retaining the ligand protonation, if already starting from a protonated pdb file for the docked pose.
+- Choice of defining the ligand net charge manually, to help with the generation of partial atomic charges using Antechamber.
+- Optimized simulation times and number of windows in the tutorial files, greatly reducing the computational cost of the ABFE calculations.
+- A few bug fixes.

+\- - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

 *Note: The master branch is for the 2.x versions of BAT.
 For the 1.0 version released with Ref.
 [1], which includes the APR method, download the package from the BATv1.0 branch.*

 *See also: GHOAT.py, a fully automated tool for guest-host ABFE calculations using SDR with pmemd.cuda:*